Revelation: Chapter 3

 Setting

 This chapter is a continuation of Revelation 2.
-As seen in the chronology of Revelation, John is viewing these events of this chapter from the perspective of earth, and is receiving and writing the letters from Christ to the seven churches.
+As seen in the chronology of Revelation, John is viewing the events of this chapter from the perspective of earth, and is receiving and writing the letters from Christ to the seven churches.

 Outline